JeroenVranken/bsc-project/logbook.md

 ### Tue 3 May
 * Discussed inner working of DeepJazz with Josef and Stratis, concluded that it uses too much preprocessing for our objective.
 * New plan: feed the network raw midi files, but encode midi in such a way that each frame going through the LSTM is of equal lenght.
 Basically 'unpacking' the MIDI file
+* Created encoder

+### Wed 4 May
+* Created decoder
+* Work

+### Thu 5 May
+* Fixed timing issue caused by controlChange events
+* Edited encoder to only encode a single track, instead of concatenating each track after another.
+For normal instruments this wasn't really a problem, but drum tracks sound quite weird when you put them on a piano roll